 The Proposer and Seconders must be Fellows of the Academy.
 There is no restriction on how many candidates a Fellow can propose or second in any given year.
 Fellows may propose or second candidates in any discipline or Panel.
-No more than one of the nominators (be they a Proposer or Seconder) may be employed or affiliated with the candidate's institution, and this must be confirmed on the nomination form by the person submitting the nomination.
+No more than one of the nominators (be they a Proposer or Seconder) may be employed or affiliated with the candidate's institution and this must be confirmed on the nomination form by the person submitting the nomination.

 The online nomination form can be submitted by either the Proposer, Seconder 1, or Seconder 2.
-The person who submits the nomination must confirm that the candidate has been provided with the Statement Seeking Agreement for the Nomination to Proceed and has agreed to proceed with the nomination.
+The person who submits the nomination must confirm that the candidate has agreed to proceed with the nomination.